Hey There! Thanks for stopping by. I'm Aditya. User Experience Architect, currently working at ICF International.

 We assigned users a set of tasks and did active note-taking as they performed them while thinking aloud.
 We interviewed 14 users.

 As data was collected, we could see patterns in the way users though, reacted and responded.
-These patterns defined our persona.
-I consolidated the feedback we got and the patterns/issues we noticed as high,medium and low priority based on their impact scale and severity level.
-The high priority issues were dealt with in the next sprint, the medium priority ones in the next and so on.
+These patterns defined our personas.
+I synthesized the feedback we received and the patterns we noticed as high,medium and low priority based on their impact scale and severity level.
+The high priority issues were addressed in the next sprint, the medium priority ones in the next and so on.

 For one of the high priority ones, we could see that users seemed to confuse reports and report templates due to a similar interface for both.
 I worked on a new design proposal that aimed that resolving this confusion and making it conceptually clearer to the user on how different templates can be leveraged to create reports.
 With the new designs in place, we saw a 40% improvement in the experience.